ayham-1/ayham.xyz/content/posts/speech-objective-reality-and-truth.md

 In terms of morality, the relativists' viewpoint is that there exists no right or wrong but mine, there is no divine to guide us.
 All judgments become self-centered and emotional.
-The implications of abolishing truth does not end with "Live and Let Live"; abolishing truth means the abolishment of God, of the divine.
+The implications of abolishing objective truth does not end with "Live and Let Live"; abolishing objective truth means the abolishment of God, of the divine.
 The German philosopher, Friedrich Nietzsche has an infamous quote, "God is dead and we have killed him".
-Friedrich is said to be referring to The Enlightenment philosophers, a more relevant interpretation is the comment on the self-centric nature of relative truth.
+Of-course he is wrong.
+Friedrich is said to be referring to The Enlightenment philosophers, however a more relevant interpretation is the comment on the self-centric nature of relative truth.
 Relative Truth implies that humans are capable of mustering perfect moral systems; that outside of our brains, there exist nothing but us, and us is everything.

 When it comes to communities and relationships between people, the existence of those are inconceivable under the relativists point of view.
 How would a relation with another person exist, if there is nothing outside my creation?
-This trickles down into practical issues, the definitions of family, mother and father are nothing without acknowledging an external bond between people.
+This trickles down into practical issues, for example, the definitions of family, mother and father are nothing without acknowledging an external bond between people.
 And on a larger scale, expertise would no longer exist.
-By definition, an "expert" is someone who has knowledge of the observable, but if there is nothing to observe, knowledge would be nothing but a useless gimmick.
-Furthermore, the existence of technology depends on two things; our ability to agree on things, and our ability to prove that those things work in the real world.
+By definition, an "expert" is someone who has knowledge of the observable, but if there is nothing to observe outside of ourselves, knowledge would be nothing but a useless gimmick.
+Furthermore, the existence of technology depends on two things; our ability to agree on facts, and our ability to prove that those facts work in the real world.
 Both conditions can not exist in relativist thinking without impossible mental gymnastics.

 Of-course, any ideological answer to the question of "How To Live?", would have political implications.
 It does not matter what a political system is,